Have your piña colada and eat it too! These extra moist pineapple coconut cupcakes will make every day seem like a trip to the beach.

 Today’s recipe was inspired by one of my favorite “activities.”
 A beach, a book, a piña colada, and an impossibly blue sky.
 Pure contentment right there.
-Though today’s piña colada cupcakes don’t have any alcohol in them, I’m not stopping you from serving them with a beachy alcoholic beverage.
-No judging here!
+Though today’s piña colada cupcakes don’t have any alcohol in them, I’m not stopping you from serving them with a beachy beverage.

 I’m all about summer these days in my kitchen.
 If you haven’t noticed, I’m a little over the cold weather.
 Winter was sooo last month.
-Bring on the flips!
+Bring on the flip-flops!

 If you have an hour or two to spare, use it wisely and make these cupcakes.
 They’re a tropical-tasting medley of pineapple and coconut flavors, all mixed into my favorite vanilla cupcake recipe.
 One bite will instantly brighten your mood.
 Since no one stops at just 1 bite of a cupcake, just think what the entire cupcake will do.